Where to Get a Kayak Rudder and How to Use it

 This model will fit several different brands of kayaks.
 It is also a complete kit that comes ready to mount in a few easy steps.

 They all come in a fair price for the type of quality that you get.
-They all also come with a warranty of 1 year or more.
 They are all ready to be outfitted on your kayak.

 It is one of those things that you never realize you need until you REALLY need it and wish you had it.